History of the Cross Border Xpress: 1992: Valenzuela–Nieders phased TwinPorts development plan

 Rodolfo Ramos Ortiz failed to recover from his injuries suffered from a car accident in San Diego in June, 1991.
 Unable to continue with the project, in April, 1992, Rodolfo Ramos and Ralph Nieders met with Gilberto Valenzuela Ezquerro, former Secretary of the Ministry of Public Works (Secretaria de Obras Publicas: SOP), who under Mexico's President Gustavo Díaz Ordaz (1964–1970) had been in charge of modernizing Mexico's airports and transportation system.
 Gilberto Valenzuela was also responsible for creating Mexico's Aeropuertos y Servicios Auxiliares- ASA (Airports and Auxiliary Services), Servicios a la Navegación en El Espacio Aereo Mexicano- SENEAM (Mexican Airspace Navigation Services similar to the Federal Aviation Administration), and the Dirección General de Aeronáutica Civil- DGAC (General Directorate of Civil Aeronautics).
 Gilberto Valenzuela took a personal interest in the cross-border terminal as in 1965, he had proposed creating the world's first bi-national airport between Mexico and the United States.
 In 1964, as Mexico's Minister of Public Works (SOP), he was in charge of overseen the construction of the Amistad Dam (The Friendship Dam) along the Rio Grande between Texas and Coahuila and of all the construction with regards to Mexico's 1968 Summer Olympics; the first Olympics to be sponsored in any Latin country, and the 1970 FIFA World Cup.
-With this in mind and in an environment of cooperation between Mexico and the United States, in 1965 Gilberto Valenzuela proposed building a joint Tijuana-San Diego airport on Otay Mesa to replace San Diego's Lindbergh Field which at the time was only 450 acre and had a single runway restricted by the San Diego Bay, and the Tijuana airport which also had a single runway and was only 316 acre restricted by a canyon.
+With this in mind and in an environment of cooperation between Mexico and the United States, in 1965 Gilberto Valenzuela proposed building a joint Tijuana-San Diego airport on Otay Mesa to replace San Diego's Lindbergh Field which at the time was only 450 acre and had a single runway restricted by San Diego Bay, and the Tijuana airport which also had a single runway and was only 316 acre restricted by a canyon.